cyang-kth/fmm/README.md

 # Fast Map matching (FMM)

-This project is an open source implementation of the fast map matching (FMM) algorithm, which addresses the bottleneck of repeated routing queries in map matching by precomputing a upper-bounded origin destination table (UBODT).
+This project is an open source implementation of the fast map matching (FMM) algorithm in C++.
+The algorithm employs a prevalent hidden Markov model to solve map matching problem and addresses the bottleneck of repeated routing queries by precomputing an upper-bounded origin destination table (UBODT).

+Experiments on a large real-world dataset report a **single processor** map matching speed of **25000-45000 points/second**.

 For details of the algorithm, refer to the paper [Fast map matching, an algorithm integrating hidden Markov model with precomputation](http://www.tandfonline.com/doi/full/10.1080/13658816.2017.1400548)